 First things first is the adoption fee.
 This fee varies depending on several factors including location, what kind of rescue it is (city shelter vs. private organization) as well as age, size and breed of the dog.
 Adoption fees ranges from free to a couple hundred dollars.

-While these fees may seem high, keep in mind how much money the shelter has put into that dog: food, vet care, surgeries and other medical procedures, and sometimes rehab and training.
-The adoption fee also usually covers spaying or neutering the dog.
-In addition, it makes sure that the people adopting the dog are personally and financially ready and able to care for a dog
+While these fees may seem high, keep in mind how much money the shelter has put into that dog: food, vet care, surgeries, other medical procedures, and sometimes rehab and training.
+In addition, the adoption fee usually covers spaying or neutering the dog.
+Often times, a fee will make sure that the adopters are personally and financially ready and able to care for a dog.

 2. The Essentials

-Dog food is a major expense when adopting a dog.
-The cost of dog food differs depending on brand and ingredients.
-Several dogs have food intolerances or allergies, which means they’ll need a pricier option of food.
-A good rule of thumb is to decide on a food budget based on what you can afford and then feed your dog the best food within that budget.
+Dog food is a major expense when getting a dog.
+The cost of dog food can vary widely depending on brand and ingredients.
+Some dogs have food intolerances or allergies, which means they’ll need a pricier option.
+One way to tackle this area is to decide on a food budget based on what you can afford and then feed your dog the best food within that budget.